-Article 13.
+Article 14.
 Providing of the Earth Observation Satellite Data and Rights

-- 1. JAXA will provide the RO with the Earth Observation Satellite Data necessary for the implementation of the Agreement free of charge. - (1) JAXA may not provide all of the Earth Observation Satellite Data, which the RO may request due to limitations on the capacity of the JAXA equipment or resources; Amongst the Earth Observation Satellite Data, which the RO may request JAXA, there is a limit of ten scenes in total within one fiscal year regarding the data collected from the Advanced Land Observing Satellite (ALOS); - (2) JAXA does not guarantee a specific quality or the timely provisions of the Earth Observation Satellite Data and will not be liable for any deterioration of quality and delay in providing the Data; - (3) JAXA will not be liable for any situation whereby the Earth Observation Satellite Data cannot be supplied to the RO due to faults relating to the satellites, limitations on their operations, or for any other reason. - 2.
-With respect to the handling of the Earth Observation Satellite Data provided by JAXA, the RO shall follow the conditions below: - (1) RO may not duplicate the Earth Observation Satellite Data for any purpose other than creating a backup.
-However, this excludes the duplication to provide for the collaborating research organizations stated in Article 5 and the re-commissioned party (hereinafter "PI etc.") stated in Article 6 that are necessary for the implementation of the Agreement; - (2) The RO may not disclose the Earth Observation Satellite Data, which is restorable to its primary data, to any third party, except the PI etc.
+- 1. JAXA will provide the RO with the Earth Observation Satellite Data necessary for the implementation of the Agreement free of charge via internet. - (1) JAXA may not provide all of the Earth Observation Satellite Data, which the RO may request due to limitations on the capacity of the JAXA equipment or resources; Amongst the Earth Observation Satellite Data, which the RO may request JAXA, the each standard data collected from the Advanced Land Observing Satellite (ALOS) and the Advanced Land Observing Satellite (ALOS) and the Advanced Land Observing Satellite-2 (ALOS-2) shall be limited to fifty scenes every fiscal year; - (2) JAXA does not guarantee a specific quality or the timely provisions of the Earth Observation Satellite Data and will not be liable for any deterioration of quality and delay in providing the Data; - (3) JAXA will not be liable for any situation whereby the Earth Observation Satellite Data cannot be supplied to the RO due to faults relating to the satellites, limitations on their operations, or for any other reason;